lancelote/advent_of_code/README.md

 ## How to use

-Puzzle inputs can be too long for console input, so save and move them to `inputs/day{n}{part:a|b}/`, ex. `inputs/day1a/` for Day 1 Puzzle Part 1
+Puzzle inputs can be too long for console input, if the file is provided - save and move it to `inputs/day{n}{part:a|b}/`, ex. `inputs/day1a/` for Day 1 Puzzle Part 1.
+If the input file is not provided by the Advent of Code - you will be asked by solver to type in the input (ex. for Day 4 Puzzle Part 1).

-Puzzle solver will catch them on the fly!

 To launch Puzzle Solver:
 ```bash